UDDESTPR - BA Design Studio Practice

 Students will graduate having experienced the energetic and challenging Studio structure that replicates the diverse and interdisciplinary structures of contemporary design practices with a variety of skills enabling a range of careers in design and make such as product developer, self-employed designer/maker or curator.
 In broader context students can follow careers in journalism, promotion, education, retail or digital media.

-Critical and Contextual Studies run in parallel to the design and subject-specific industry practice modules.
-These modules focus upon transferable graduate skills in the field of academic scholarship and writing as well as aspects of professional practice.
-As part of their professional profile, students need to be able to retrieve, analyse, interpret, articulate and structure information and knowledge for different purposes and audiences.
-These modules frame key skills of research within the specific context of design history and theory, taking into account the practice requirements of the industry, its professional, legal, ethical and institutional contexts.
-Intensive blocks of learning in seminar and lecture presentations, alongside site visits, image analysis, case studies, and workshops, aid acquisition of skills in presentation, visual and textual analysis and representation.
+Critical and Contextual Studies run in parallel to the design and creative industry practice modules.
+These modules focus on transferable graduate skills in the field of academic scholarship and writing (alongside professional practice).
+Students need to be able to retrieve, analyse, interpret, articulate and structure information and knowledge for different purposes and audiences.
+These modules frame key skills of research within the specific context of art/ architecture/ design history and theory, taking into account the practice requirements of the industry, and its professional, legal, ethical and institutional contexts.
+Intensive blocks of learning in seminar and lecture presentations, alongside site visits, image analysis, case studies, and workshops aid acquisition of skills in presentation, visual and textual analysis and representation.

 The aims of this course are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
 The course aims to:

-- Deliver a high quality education in Design Studio Practice that will ensure graduates are knowledgeable, creative, technically able and work-ready
+1. deliver a high quality education in Design Studio Practice that will ensure graduates are knowledgeable, creative, technically able and work-ready (LO4, LO5, LO7, LO9, LO10, LO11);

-- Develop critical understanding of and creative approaches to the cultural, technological and economic factors surrounding the professional arena of studio practice for all areas of made objects, retail and exhibition scenarios.
+2. develop critical understanding of and creative approaches to the cultural, technological and economic factors surrounding the professional arena of studio practice for all areas of made objects, retail and exhibition scenarios (LO1,LO2,LO3, LO6, LO10);

-- Engender an approach to professional development that facilitates self-reliance, ensuring individual practice that is accurately positioned in relation to current economic, ethical, cultural, environmental, material and global needs
+3. engender an approach to professional development that facilitates self-reliance, ensuring individual practice that is accurately positioned in relation to current economic, ethical, cultural, environmental, material and global needs (LO5, LO6, LO7, LO9);

-- Enable an increasing confidence in entrepreneurial, promotional and presentational skills, encouraging cross- and interdisciplinary approaches and critical thought, seeking to lead the sector in design and practice.
+5. enable an increasing confidence in entrepreneurial, promotional and presentational skills, encouraging cross- and interdisciplinary approaches and critical thought, seeking to lead the sector in design and practice (LO4, LO7);

-- Develop curiosity, independent enquiry, critique and reflection upon practice through an integrated approach to theory, research, analysis and capacity to reason.
+7. develop curiosity, independent enquiry, critique and reflection upon practice through an integrated approach to theory, research, analysis and capacity to reason (LO3, LO6);

-- Through working intimately with materials and making/ production, enable skills for professional practice including subject knowledge, efficiency, confidence and autonomy relevant to individual interests, creative ambitions and sector conditions.
+9. through working intimately with materials and making/ production, enable skills for professional practice including subject knowledge, efficiency, confidence and autonomy relevant to individual interests, creative ambitions and sector conditions (LO2, LO5, LO6, LO10, LO11);

 Course learning outcomes